 Contract Change Instructions are the first step in the life cycle of change in contracts.
 An Instruction needs to be tied to a change order, to ensure that budget has been allocated.
 An Instruction provides a contractor with permission to commence the works.
 Values of instructions can be tracked against every pay item, as a “Pending Cost” value, which impacts the EAC of the Contract.

 Like change orders, approvals for instructions and/or executions can be managed through workflows/events.

 Once the works are completed, and the final value of the pay item has been determined, a change execution is issued and is linked to the change instruction.
 The final value would appear as an Approved Change, impacting the revised price of the contract

 Invoice Management and Contract Change Management have seen numerous enhancements in the recent PRISM Builds from 3.6.x through 4.2.x to accommodate the growing client needs for effective contract management.
-A new case study, featuring one of ARES’ key clients in the ME, Abu Dhabi Airports, will be issued soon, featuring the different modules they use, especially the contracts module.
-Stay tuned!!
+A new case study, featuring one of ARES PRISM’s key clients in the Middle East, Abu Dhabi Airports, will be issued soon, featuring the different modules they use, especially the contracts module.
+Stay tuned!